Photonic-Crystal Surface-Emitting Laser (PCSEL),

 2023/2/24 Results on the non-mechanical three-dimensional LiDAR system based on flash and beam-scanning dually modulated photonic crystal lasers have been featured in Laser Focus World.

-2023/2/9 A paper on “Non-mechanical three-dimensional LiDAR system based on flash and beam-scanning dually modulated photonic crystal lasers” has been recently published in Optica, and also has been featured in Optica’s News Releases.
+2023/2/9 A paper on “Non-mechanical three-dimensional LiDAR system based on flash and beam-scanning dually modulated photonic crystal lasers” has been published in Optica, and also has been featured in Optica’s News Releases.

-2023/1/30 Results on the analysis and evaluation of the linewidth of PCSELs have been recently selected as a Featured Article in Applied Physics Letters, and also featured on the cover.
+2023/1/30 Results on the analysis and evaluation of the linewidth of PCSELs have been selected as a Featured Article in Applied Physics Letters, and also featured on the cover.

 2022/11/4 Results on high-power, high-beam-quality operation of blue-wavelength GaN-based photonic-crystal surface-emitting lasers have been published in Communications Materials (an online journal of Nature).